 Specialised Expos are limited to 25 ha, can last up to 3 months, are dedicated to a more specific theme and hosts provide participants with a space inside a pavilion.
 They were created to limit the organisation costs for hosts and participant countries.

-In addition to these two Expos, the BIE also regulates the organisation of two other international Exhibitions whose characteristics match those of Expos in terms of international participation and duration: the Triennale di Milano regulated by the BIE since 1933 and Horticultural Expos co-organised with the International Association of Horticultural Producers since 1959.
+In addition to these two types of Expos, the BIE also regulates the organisation of two other International Exhibitions whose characteristics match those of Expos in terms of international participation and duration: the Triennale Milano International Exhibitions regulated by the BIE since 1933, and Horticultural Expos recognised by the International Association of Horticultural Producers since 1959.

 Learn more about the 4 types of Expos.